 I’m not a Philadelphia native, but I can understand their excitement.
 For generations (50+ years) loyal fans had come to many football games, in all kinds of weather to cheer the home team to victory.
-All wanted to witness the team come up as winner, of “the big one”.
+They all wanted to witness their team come up as winner, of “the big one”.
 Sometimes they would get to the play offs and sometimes they wouldn’t.
 They were always considered great contenders and they always had a loyal fan base.

 Game 2.
 Chiefs 27 – Eagles 20.
 (Eagles had 2 turnovers, Chiefs had none).
 Eagle safety Malcolm Jenkins said, “We felt like we had control for the 3 1/2 quarters.
 But when you let a team especially in that atmosphere, linger around in games, it’s tough to come out on top”.

 Game 3.
 Eagles 27 – Giants 24.
 (A nail biter!)
 Rookie Jake Elliott beats the Giants with a 61-yard field goal near the end of the game.
 Philadelphia Inquirer and Daily News Beat writer Les Bowen said, “The Giants, desperate to avoid falling to 0-3, went from being shut out to being ahead in the space of 5 1/2 minutes in the fourth quarter before the Eagles caught a toehold and clawed back.”

 Game 4.
 Eagles 26 – Chargers 24.
 (A tight game, but they pulled it out).
 Carson Wentz said, “It’s really big for us… starting with three out of four on the road.
 Last year we could never find a way to win tight ball games.
 This year … we’re starting to learn that a little bit”.